 I am pleased to say that the village chieftain agreed to send a trading party back with us.
 This relieved me of the task of dismissing Bevan Nkru Fengrays.
 Anticipating my intent to terminate our agreement for his services, he simply slunk out of town during the night.

-All in all, it was a most successful venture.
-Tallindar chose to return with us also, to safekeep the strange contrivance he had discovered in an ancient burial mound.
 Such is the life of a Crown Beadle of Altoria.
 It is not for the weak willed or milksops.
 But for a man who wishes to test his mettle against all odds, to travel to exotic places, to experience all that life has to offer-then this is the perfect profession.